Fixed Income

 Quick resources

-Janet Rilling, Senior Portfolio Manager and Head of the Plus Fixed Income team, discusses key markets events, drivers of fixed income performance in Q4 and changes to the team’s outlook and positioning.
+Janet Rilling, Senior Portfolio Manager and Head of the Plus Fixed Income team, discusses drivers of fixed income performance in Q1, tariff impacts in Q2, and changes to the team’s outlook and positioning.

 Transcript

-Hannah Rosencrantz: Hello and happy new year.
-Welcome to the fourth quarter in review for 2024 for the Plus Fixed Income team.
-My name is Hannah Rosencrantz, portfolio specialist on the team, and today I'm joined by head of and senior portfolio manager for the Plus Fixed Income team, Janet Rilling.
-Thanks, Janet, for being here.
+Hannah Rosencrantz: Hello and welcome to the Q1 2025 Plus Fixed Income team recap.
+My name is Hannah Rosencrantz, a portfolio specialist on the team, and today I'm joined by Janet Rilling, senior portfolio manager and head of our team.
+Thanks for being here, Janet.

 Performance